dnolan1993/machinery_world_/README.md

         I Used Devtools in Google Chrome, Version 102.0.5005.115 (Official Build) (64-bit), to ensure that the elements of my page were responsive through all screen sizes and to test that links still functioned as they should.
     </li>
     <li>
-        I confirmed that all content of the pages were easy to read and understand for the user, with clear headings to signal to the user where the content was and what it related to.
+        I confirmed that all content of the pages was easy to read and understand for the user, with clear headings to signal to the user where the content was and what it related to.
     </li>
     <li>
-        I confirmed my form functionality by running it with the correct information, then incorrect information as a control to ensure the inputs were correct and working corrrectly.
+        I confirmed my form functionality by running it with the correct information, and then incorrect information as a control to ensure the inputs were correct and working correctly.
     </li>
 </ul>